Skip to main content

 wood-shake-roof

-Wood shingles are an older roofing option that is often chosen for homes with traditional or cottage-style architecture, although it can complement a wide range of home designs.
+Wood shingles are an older roofing option often chosen for homes with traditional or cottage-style architecture, although it can complement a wide range of home designs.
 Wood shingles’ warm, organic appearance sets them apart from more modern materials like asphalt or metal.

 Wood shingles are typically made from naturally durable woods like cedar or redwood, which provide a rich, textured look along with strong weather resistance.
 These shingles are thin, flat pieces of wood that are installed in overlapping rows, creating a roof that not only looks stunning but also provides effective insulation and ventilation.
 Over time, wood shingles develop a distinctive patina, adding character and further enhancing their rustic appeal.